-By using these itineraries and visiting our suggested attractions, you can easily save £120 per person when using a 3 day London Pass,
+With these itineraries and visiting our suggested attractions, you can save £120 per person using a 3 day London Pass.

 Red markers: Day 1 | Green markers: Day 2 | Yellow markers: Day 3 | Purple markers: Day 3 option A | Indigo markers: Day 3 option B

-When you buy a 6 day or a 10 day London Pass, you will be able to visit attractions in London at a much more leisurely pace, since you will easily make up the value of the pass.
+You will also be able to visit attractions in London at a much more leisurely pace.
 For this reason, we haven’t specifically designed any London Pass itineraries for 6 or 10 days.
-We recommend that you follow the 3 day London Pass itinerary as described above, and then take advantage of the rest of days to see more of London attractions as you desire.
+One possibility is to start off by following our 3 day London Pass itinerary as described above.
+After those 3 days, you can take advantage of the rest of the days to see more London attractions.